-- I Acreage estimates and AUM estimates/calculations have been updated from the 2015 ARMPA ROD. - 2 Estimated AUMs for Alternatives 5 and 6 associated with the area allocated as 'unavailable to livetock grazing' would be absorbed in portions of the associated pasture and/or allotment in which the Key RNA exists.
-Site-specific monitoring would inform if AUMs cannot be absorbed, with site-specific NEPA and grazing decisions to implement any reductions in AUMs as a result of implementing removal of livestock from those areas allocated as unavailable to livestock grazing as a result of this alternative. - 3 The 2015 and 2019 estimates of acres used the Guano Creek Wilderness Study Area boundary.
+- I Acreage estimates and AUM estimates/calculations have been updated from the 2015 ARMPA ROD . - 2 Black Canyon ACEC/RNA acres were reduced by 40 acres to reflect corrections in GIS of the boundary. - 3 The Oregon 2015 ARMPA estimated that 47 AUMs may be removed based strictly on the change in acreage.
+The 2019 RMPA used the same estimate of 47 AUMs.
+Alternatives 1 and 2 reflect the numbers from the prior EISs.
+This key RNA has been excluded from the allotment and pasture through an administrative process; no change to permitted AUMs is necessary because the remaining pasture can support the estimated 47 AUMs associated with the key RNA made unavailable to livestock grazing. - 4 Estimated AUMs for Alternatives 5 and 6 associated with the area allocated as 'unavailable to livetock grazing' would be absorbed in portions of the associated pasture and/or allotment in which the Key RNA exists.
+Site-specific monitoring would inform if AUMs cannot be absorbed, with site-specific NEPA and grazing decisions to implement any reductions in AUMs as a result of implementing removal of livestock from those areas allocated as unavailable to livestock grazing as a result of this alternative. - 5 The 2015 and 2019 estimates of acres used the Guano Creek Wilderness Study Area boundary.
 The Guano Creek-Sink Lakes ACEC/RNA is much smaller and contained entirely within the larger WSA boundary.
-The corrected acres reflect just the ACEC/RNA portion that is, and would continue to be, unavailable to livestock grazing use under all alternatives. - 4 Lakeridge key RNA would become available for livestock grazing, however a 13-acre area adjacent to the 2015 ARMPA identified Lakeridge key RNA and still within the ACEC/RNA would be available for research and would be unavailable to livestock grazing. - 5 Mahogany Ridge ACEC/RNA is divided into two "Parcels", totaling 622 acres.
+The corrected acres reflect just the ACEC/RNA portion that is, and would continue to be, unavailable to livestock grazing use under all alternatives. - 6 Lakeridge key RNA would become available for livestock grazing, however a 13-acre area adjacent to the 2015 ARMPA identified Lakeridge key RNA and still within the ACEC/RNA would be available for research and would be unavailable to livestock grazing. - 7 Mahogany Ridge ACEC/RNA is divided into two "Parcels", totaling 622 acres.
 The southern parcel is 476 acres; the Key RNA is located solely in the southern parcel and totals 155 acres.
 In Alternatives 5 and 6, OR/WA BLM proposes 140 acres be retained as Key RNA and allocated as unavailable to livestock grazing.
-15 acres would be outside of the Key RNA under this alternative and reallocated to available to livestock grazing. - 6 South Bull Canyon data has been revised based on district specific information resulting from assessments made during the closure process.
+I5 acres would be outside of the Key RNA under this alternative and reallocated to available to livestock grazing. - 8 South Bull Canyon data has been revised based on district specific information resulting from assessments made during the closure process.
 The entire ACEC/RNA acreage is 770 of which 749 acres were designated as Key RNA (and allocated as unavailable to livestock grazing).
-The acres that would be allocated as available to livestock grazing under Alternatives 5 and 6 is the proposed new exclosure (and retention of unavailable allocation) subtracted from the 2015 Key RNA (749 minus 257 = 492) - 7 Black Canyon ACEC/RNA acres were reduced by 40 acres to reflect corrections in GIS of the boundary. - 8 Exception criteria would be have to be met for construction of exclosure fencing within WSA or increased management presence would be needed. - 9 The Oregon 2015 ARMPA estimated that 47 AUMs may be removed based strictly on the change in acreage.
-The 2019 RMPA used the same estimate of 47 AUMs.
-Alternatives I and 2 reflect the numbers from the prior EISs.
-This key RNA has been excluded from the allotment and pasture through an administrative process; no change to permitted AUMs is necessary because the remaining pasture can support the estimated 47 AUMs associated with the key RNA made unavailable to livestock grazing.
+The acres that would be allocated as available to livestock grazing under Alternatives 5 and 6 is the proposed new exclosure (and retention of unavailable allocation) subtracted from the 2015 Key RNA (749 minus 257 = 492) - 9 Exception criteria would be have to be met for construction of exclosure fencing within WSA or increased management presence would be needed.

-Table 2-37.
+Table 21-36.
 Oregon State-Specific Circumstances - Research Management Areas